-- 6.1 The Board has ultimate responsibility to ensure that the organisation adheres to data protection legislation. - 6.2 The Group's Director of Finance and Governance Director of Finance, Governance and Assets is responsible for this policy's review, implementation and proper application. - 6.3 The Group's Business Support Manager Operations Manager is responsible for publishing, on a quarterly basis, to BLT/OLT, the Iron Mountain archive lists to ensure that destruction takes place in a timely and financially efficient manner. - 6.4 All colleagues are responsible for ensuring that any documents put to storage, in any format, are done so in an appropriate manner and can confirm that their retention is necessary.
+- 6.1 The Board has ultimate responsibility to ensure that the organisation adheres to data protection legislation. - 6.2 The Group's Director of Finance, Governance and Assets is responsible for this policy's review, implementation and proper application. - 6.3 The Group's Operations Manager is responsible for publishing, on a quarterly basis, to BLT/OLT, the Iron Mountain archive lists to ensure that destruction takes place in a timely and financially efficient manner. - 6.4 All colleagues are responsible for ensuring that any documents put to storage, in any format, are done so in an appropriate manner and can confirm that their retention is necessary.